 Instead of going into partnership with a coworker to start your own business, you go it alone.
 Everything goes the same way with regard to the success of the enterprise and its status as your most valuable possession.

 You have two children, a son and a daughter.
 Your daughter worked in the business with you while she was in high school, but your son was not interested.
 After college, your son began his career in his chosen field, and your daughter asked if she could help you run the family business.

 She works hard and does everything you could possibly ask for and more.
 Her efforts definitely make the business even more profitable, and you would like to leave it to her when you pass away.
 Though he never shared the same passion for this particular line of work, you love your son just as much as you love your daughter.

 What do you do to balance the inheritances that you will leave to each of your children?
 The answer is to take out a life insurance policy that is equal to the value of the business and make your son the beneficiary.
 After your passing, your daughter would be the sole owner, and your son would receive an inheritance of equal value.

 We are offering some fantastic learning opportunities over the coming weeks.
-The attorneys at our firm have scheduled a series of estate planning seminars, and former attendees give us glowing feedback about the experiences they have had at our sessions.
+The attorneys at our firm have scheduled a series of estate planning Webinars, and former attendees give us glowing feedback about the experiences they have had at our sessions.

 Best of all, there is no admission charge, so this is an offer that is hard to refuse.
-If you agree, you can reserve your seat right now if you visit our seminar schedule page and follow the simple instructions.
+If you agree, you can reserve your seat right now if you visit our Webinar schedule page and follow the simple instructions.